someguy171/welcome/guide.md

 # someguy171's Guide to a new Windows 10 PC
 New to PC gaming, or Windows 10 in general?
-Here are some tips and tricks, essential programs to use, and general advice!

 This guide will go through important information about a computer, the best apps to download, and the ways that game settings can affect performance.
+There is also some starting guidance if you want to record YouTube videos or stream to Twitch.

 Although it is advised that you read through the guide at your own pace to understand and learn how to use your PC in the best way possible, only some steps require actual action.
 These are signified by a * in the table of contents.

 ## Table of contents
 * Section 1 - Starting out